nicolejavorsky/beg-website-class/README.md

 **Wednesday**
 * Review of HTML / CSS
   1. Take questions.
 Go over past things learned.
 If the kids want to learn more, delve further.

+## Week 4
+**Monday**
+* What is environmental justice?
+Have the kids throw out their ideas and write it on chart paper.